shoeffner/mthesis/src/models_and_methods.md

 The difficulty is to find all variables such that @eq:matrix-intersection can be solved.
-The following sections will show how the eye ball centers are determined using a generic 3D head model, followed by how Gaze detects faces and eyes in an image.
+The following sections will show how the eye ball centers are determined using a generic 3D head model, followed by how \Gaze{} detects faces and eyes in an image.
 The detected face landmarks are used to find the pupil centers and project them into the 3D model, as well as to estimate the head pose in relation to the camera.
 Once the relation to the camera is established,